volcano-sh/website/content/en/docs/_index.md

 +++

 ## What is Volcano
-Volcano is a Kubernetes native system for high-performance workloads, which has been accepted by [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io/) as its first and only official container batch scheduling project.
+Volcano is a cloud native system for high-performance workloads, which has been accepted by [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io/) as its first and only official container batch scheduling project.
 Volcano supports popular computing frameworks such as [Spark](http://spark.apache.org/), [TensorFlow](https://tensorflow.google.en/), [PyTorch](https://pytorch.org/), [Flink](https://flink.apache.org/), [Argo](https://argoproj.github.io/), [MindSpore](https://www.mindspore.cn/en), and [PaddlePaddle](https://www.paddlepaddle.org.cn/).
 Volcano also supports scheduling of computing resources on different architecture, such as x86, Arm, and Kunpeng.

 ## Why Volcano
 Job scheduling and management become increasingly complex and critical for high-performance batch computing.
 Common requirements are as follows: